 When a business needs financing there are many types of loans to consider.
-Professional Funding Corporation takes the guesswork out of the type of loan that would benefit YOUR company.
+Professional Funding Corp. and Packaging Finance, take the guesswork out of the loan options that would benefit YOUR company.
 Every business is different and we work to ensure that our financial experts at PFC, Inc. are in tune with your business needs.
-We work as consultants and can help you decide which loan is best for your current and future financial growth success.
+We have a team of consultants that specialize in business funding for companies of all sizes.
+They will work with you and your team leaders to learn your business and work to maximize the capital that meets your business needs both today and in the future.
+The BUSINESS LOAN that you accept today could stifle your ability to receive funding in the future.
+Our team works with your business to ensure you get the best programs available.
+We help you and your business leaders, decide which loan is best for your company to ensure your current and future financial growth success.

 Why is leasing the preferred method of financing for most software/ equipment purchases?